The license applies to MSDN text/images and to my levels

 The fourth map, Goo Goo Gadget, takes place in some underground alien base.
 There's very little space to move around in this place.
 In the underwater tunnels you're constantly hugged by Octabrains who take away your space and make it tricky to use explosives against them.
 In the reactor room you'll face Battlelords, Protector Drones (including tiny ones that are hard to hit) and many others with not much space to outmaneuver them.
 There are flickering lights, exotic colors and humming sounds (the annoying computer sound is there again) everywhere, acting as a distraction.
 At least there are some cute little ideas scattered around, including alien pistons, the generators in the last room and some circular shapes here and there.

-All the levels took me between 16 and 18 minutes.
-The maps are heavily TROR-focused, but other than that I found them creatively less inventive than some of MRCK's recent maps.
+All the levels of the first half took me between 16 and 18 minutes.
+The maps are heavily TROR-focused, but other than that I found them creatively less inventive than some of MRCK's recent usermaps.
 To be sure, there were still some cool ideas scattered throughout, like using the nukebutton sprite as platform, the "Million Dollar" floor carpeting in the first map, and so on.
 Overall the maps suffer a bit too much of things that have become a hallmark of MRCK's modern design.
 Too colorful, too many flickering lights, too noisy with fast punk music tracks on top of an already oversatured ambient soundscape, too many trash cans, etc. Then there's gameplay marked by excessive reliance on respawns, enemies chasing and too many flying enemies being a constant pest; and all the audiovisual noise can make the maps harder to navigate as well.

 Score: 7

-Download: Download, Mirror
+Download: Mirror

 Version: 1.4, 1.5